ISS Transit

 window.

-automatically download new TLEs as part of the transit prediction
+The program will automatically download new TLEs as part of the transit

-generation, so this step is optional.
-The ISS TLE file is stored
+prediction generation, so this step is optional.
+The ISS TLE file

 in files within the "files.iss" sub-directory of the